History of Tony Allen (basketball) in Timeline

 October 12, 2017: Jersey Retirement Announcement

-On October 12, 2017, the Grizzlies announced they would retire Tony Allen's No. 9 jersey when he retires.
+On October 12, 2017, the Memphis Grizzlies announced that they would retire Tony Allen's No. 9 jersey when he retires.

-On November 1, 2017, Tony Allen had a season-high 10 points in a loss to the Minnesota Timberwolves.
+On November 1, 2017, Tony Allen scored a season-high 10 points in a loss to the Minnesota Timberwolves.

 December 10, 2017: Fractured Left Fibula